 It’s interesting to think that on the one hand, Rolex produces fine luxury watches on a large scale for the general population (who can afford them, of course).
-Yet, on the other hand, if you look at many of their collections, they were, in fact, initially created for a very niche audience.
+Yet, on the other hand, if you look at many of their collections, they were, in fact, initially created for a niche audience.
 The Submariner for divers, the GMT-Master for pilots, and the Explorer II for spelunkers.
 That’s right, spelunkers — adventurers who explore caves.
-Let’s delve into the history of the Rolex Explorer II and investigate its evolution through a handful of models.
+While there are a few common features between the very first Explorer II reference and the latest one, there have been plenty of upgrades and changes over the decades.
+From the ref.
+1655 that debuted in the 1970s to the newest iteration, ref.
+226570, which launched in 2021, let’s delve into the history of the Rolex Explorer II.
+Join us as we investigate the Explorer II evolution through a handful of models.

 Rolex Explorer II Ref.
 1655